 The tax treatment of equipment rentals depends on whether the equipment is rented independently (“standalone”) or provided with an operator.

-- Standalone Rentals – According to Comptroller Rule 3.294(c)(1), “receipts from the lease of tangible personal property without an operator are taxable.”
+“Receipts from the lease of tangible personal property without an operator are taxable.”

-- Rentals with an Operator – Comptroller Rule 3.294(c)(2) states that when equipment is rented with an operator for a single charge, it is presumed to be a service rather than a taxable rental.
+Comptroller Rule 3.294(c)(2) states that when equipment is rented with an operator for a single charge, it is presumed to be a service rather than a taxable rental.

 An operator is defined as someone who “actively guides, drives, pilots, or steers tangible personal property.”
 This excludes individuals who only perform maintenance, repairs, or supervision.

-Under Rule 3.294(c)(2), if equipment is rented with an operator and billed as a single charge, it is considered a service, and its taxability depends on the nature of the service provided.
-However, if separate charges are applied for the equipment and the operator, each charge is taxed differently:
+- If equipment is rented with an operator and billed as a single charge, it is considered a service, and its taxability depends on the nature of the service provided.

 - The equipment rental follows Rule 3.294(c)(1) and is subject to sales tax.